 Travel over the southern Serengeti plains into the Ngorongoro Highlands, a high-altitude region of rolling hills and intermittent farms.
 Continue to the famous Ngorongoro Crater, a UNESCO World Heritage Site and the largest unbroken caldera on the planet.
 Depending on our arrival time, there may be a chance for an optional walk along the crater rim.
 Our accommodations at Lemala Camp Ngorongoro offer rare seclusion and proximity to the crater floor.
 The camp's spacious canvas tents with wooden floors are situated along the crater rim within a dense acacia forest.

 Day 2: Ngorongoro Crater / Plantation Lodge

-Rise early this morning for a full day of exploration inside Ngorongoro Crater.
-Our camp's location allows us to access the crater floor more quickly than most visitors, affording us premier wildlife-viewing opportunities.
-The 100-square-mile crater is often referred to as the “Garden of Eden” because of its primal environs inhabited by such a diverse host of amimals
+Rise early this morning for a full day of exploration inside the Ngorongoro Crater.
+Our camp's location allows us to access the crater floor more quickly than most visitors, affording premier wildlife-viewing opportunities.
+The 100-square-mile crater is often referred to as the “Garden of Eden” because of its primal environs inhabited by such a diverse array of amimals

 Day 3: Arusha / Depart

-After breakfast, we depart by road for Arusha (approximately 3-4 hours' drive), enjoying a scenic route through the rolling Ngorongoro Highlands passing fertile valleys, agricultural fields where crops are grown in the rich, red dirt, and small villages along the way.
+After breakfast, depart by road for Arusha (an approximately 3-4 hour drive), enjoying a scenic route through the rolling Ngorongoro Highlands passing fertile valleys, agricultural fields where crops are grown in the rich, red dirt, and small villages along the way.
 We reach Arusha in time for lunch.
 A day room is provided, and the remainder of the afternoon is free to spend at your leisure—consider making a visit to Arusha's famous craft market.
-This evening, we provide a transfer to Kilimanjaro International Airport for homeward flights.
+This evening, a transfer is provided to Kilimanjaro International Airport for homeward flights.

 Physical Rating: Easy